danielclm14/flugel-application/terraform-manifests/README.md

-In this file directory, you cand do the basic terraform commands to create an s3 bucket and a ec2 instance:
+In this file directory, you can do the basic terraform commands to create an s3 bucket and a ec2 instance:
 ```
 # Initialize Terraform
 terraform init